JoanaR/multi-mode-CNN-pytorch/README.md

 # A Multi-Mode Convolutional Neural Network (CNN<sub>MM</sub>) to reconstruct satellite-derived Chlorophyll-a time series in the global ocean from physical drivers

-This repository is the official implementation of the model presented in the paper [A Multi-Mode Convolutional Neural Network to reconstruct
+This repository contains the code of the model presented in the paper [A Multi-Mode Convolutional Neural Network to reconstruct
-Chlorophyll-a time series in the global ocean from physical drivers](Accepted in Frontiers in Marine Science).
+Chlorophyll-a time series in the global ocean from physical drivers](Frontiers in Marine Science, 2023).

 ## Contents
 This repository contains the following PyTorch code:
-- [Implementation]() of **CNN<sub>MM8</sub>** Chlorophyll-a (Chl) time series regression from oceanic and atmospheric predictors
+- Implementation of the multi-mode **CNN<sub>MM8</sub>** Chl time series regression from oceanic and atmospheric predictors :

-**!!
-Not yet uploaded - coming soon !!** - don't hesistate to contact us if you need the code quickly :)

 <p align="center">
   <img src="https://github.com/JoanaR/multi-mode-CNN-pytorch/blob/main/Fig1.jpg" width="650" height="300" >